home-icon

 The PHP foreach statement tells the section to loop through all entries and store each entry in the variable $faq_item

-Within the foreach a Webigniter method is called: $webigniter->getDatacollectionEntries(name: 'FAQ', limit: 10).
+Within the foreach a Webigniter method is called: $webigniter->getDatacollectionEntries(handle: 'FAQ', limit: 10).

-This will get the FAQ entries from the datacollection with the name 'FAQ.
+This will get the FAQ entries from the datacollection with the handle 'FAQ.
 Limit: 10 means that it will retreive no more that 10 entries of this datacollection.
 You can also add:

 unpublished: true